molily/molily.de/_posts/2020-11-21-testing-angular.md

 <aside class="margin-note">No “should”</aside>

 Some people prefer to write `it('should increment the count', /* … */)`, but `should` bears no additional meaning.
 The nature of a spec is to state what the code under test _should_ do.
-So the word “should” is redundant and just makes the sentence longer.
+The word “should” is redundant and just makes the sentence longer.
 This guide recommends to simply state what the code does.

 <div class="book-sources" markdown="1">
 - [Jasmine tutorial: Your first suite](https://jasmine.github.io/tutorials/your_first_suite)